Mike Golic Jr.

-Michael Louis Golic Jr. (born September 28, 1989) is a broadcaster and podcast host.
+Michael Louis Golic Jr. (born September 28, 1989) is an American broadcaster and podcast host.
 He was most recently affiliated with ESPN Radio (until February 8, 2022) and was a former professional football offensive guard.
 He played college football at Notre Dame.
 He signed with the Pittsburgh Steelers as an undrafted free agent in 2013.

 Early life

 Golic attended Northwest Catholic High School in West Hartford, Connecticut, where he was a standout lineman for the Northwest Catholic Indians high school football team.
 He was selected to play in the U.S. Army All-American Bowl in San Antonio.
 He was named to the Connecticut High School Coaches Association Class S all-state team in both his junior and senior season.